erisemberg/bios-611-project/README.md

 Country age vs COVID-19 deaths per capita
 =========================================

+**NOTE**: for my midterm and final project, I will be transitioning to using my own thesis data.
+See github.com/erisemberg/bios-611-proj-v2.

 This data science projects performs some basic analysis comparing country age demographics to COVID-19 death rates.

 Country population by age data was downloaded from [UNdata](http://data.un.org/Data.aspx?d=POP&f=tableCode%3A22) for the year 2017 and COVID-19 data was downloaded from [Kaggle](https://www.kaggle.com/josephassaker/covid19-global-dataset).